TorGuard VPN Review 2023: How Good Is It?

-While a number of other VPN providers are located in countries like Panama or the British Virgin Islands, making it possible for them to ignore court orders from abroad, TorGuard is located in the United States, which isn't ideal for a VPN.
-Concretely, this means that user data can be demanded by the government or authorities, and must be furnished.
+While many VPNs are located in countries like Panama or the British Virgin Islands, making it possible for them to ignore court orders from abroad, TorGuard is based in the US, which isn't ideal for a VPN.
+Concretely, this means that user data can be demanded by government authorities, and must be furnished.
 So long as no user data is collected, or an absolute minimum, this is less of an issue.

 With that said, TorGuard scores owing to its bountiful configuration options and integrated protection against IPv6 and WebRTC leaks.
-As might be expected, the provider waltzed through our VPN leak tests (IPv6, DNS, and WebRTC).
+As might be expected, the provider had no trouble with our VPN leak tests (IPv6, DNS, and WebRTC).

 We were unable to identify any leaks during testing.

 TorGuard allows users to take security into their own hands.

 In terms of security, TorGuard is as good or as bad as you make it.
 The service doesn't include any default security options, meaning that less-experienced users will likely be overwhelmed with all of the settings.
 For the more experienced, the ability to fine-tune connection security is certainly welcome.

 The only glaring negative is the absence of an independent security audit, which every VPN provider should undergo.